kabanero-io/guides/draft/integrating-events-operator/integrating-events-operator.md

 ## Getting started

-When following this guide, use the configuration files in the [Events operator code repository](https://github.com/kabanero-io/events-operator/tree/prototype/sample_crds/example2).
+When following this guide, use the configuration files provided inline.
 Ensure that you review and edit each `yaml` file when directed.

 ### Create Kabanero CRD with events-operator enabled